dalyc/dotfiles.stow/README.md

 -------------

 ### Getting started
-My vimrc expects certain directories within the .vim folder, so let us create them `mkdir -p ~/.vim/{autoload,bundle,backup,swap}`
+My vimrc expects certain directories within the .vim folder, so let us create them with `mkdir -p ~/.vim/{autoload,bundle,backup,swap}`
-Additionally, after installing pathogen as a submodule we will want to create a symbolic link to start it automatically `cd <dotfiles>/vim/.vim/autoload && ln -s ../bundle/pathogen/autoload/pathogen.vim` where <dotfiles> is the folder where we cloned this repo to, e.g. ~/dotfiles
+Note that .vim/autoload has a symlink to .vim/bundle/pathogen/autoload/pathogen.vim, if you start vim without installing pathogen first then vim will scream at you.

+Additionally, you can just run `./deploy --vim` and the required folders will be made for you.
+Also, this command will install the list of plugins mentioned bellow, and lastly the appropriate symlinks will be created with the help of stow.
+Note that you need to have stow installed in order for the deploy script to function properly.

 ### Plugins
 List of plugins I use: